Another Music in a Different Kitchen: Composition

+Release

+The song "I Don't Mind" was released on 14 April 1978 (UK) as the only single from Another Music in a Different Kitchen.
+It charted at number 55 in the UK Singles Chart.

 Album title

 The album's title was inspired by a collage by Linder Sterling.
 According to Shelley, "Howard said, 'another housewife stews in her own juice in a different kitchen'.
 We shuffled it around a bit and it came out like that."

 Album cover

 The sleeve design is by Malcolm Garrett.
 The original UK vinyl release was issued with a black cardboard inner sleeve, using a colour photo by Jill Furmanovsky on the front cover where Linder's image was intended to appear.
 Subsequent pressings substituted a black and white photo.
 The initial few thousand copies were shipped in a matching silver plastic shopping bag boldly with the word 'PRODUCT' on one side and the catalogue number "UAG 30159" on the other.
 Displaying the catalogue number prominently in this way was a common feature of Buzzcocks' artwork which was later picked up and taken to logical extremes by Factory Records where everything they produced was catalogued.